claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 ### Municipal
 - **City Councillor (Orléans East–Cumberland):** [Matt.Luloff@ottawa.ca](mailto:Matt.Luloff@ottawa.ca)

-## 📣 Delegation to OCSB Board

-- **Next Board meeting:** November 25, 7:00 PM, 570 W Hunt Club Rd, Ottawa, ON K2G 3R4, Canada

-If you are able to attend the meeting, it would really help!
-Kids are welcome to join too.

-We created a [Facebook event](https://www.facebook.com/events/859933696438151){:target="_blank" rel="noopener"} with details, please feel free to share the link with family and friends.

 ## 🤝 Join the Advocacy Effort

 There is an active parent-led group organizing outreach, coordination, delegation preparation, and gathering support.

 If you would like to get involved, please reach out to [claudielarouche@gmail.com](mailto:claudielarouche@gmail.com)

 ## 🎤 Media Appearances